GGN-2015/2D-MC/README.md

-# 2D-MC
+# Survivor
- 2D minecraft like game, for creation or survival.
+ 2D shooting game made by pygame, for creation or survival.